thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 **Output connections**
 * **Success:**
-  * If related entity was found, even if the specified **Data to fetch** doesn't exist for the related entity.
+  * If related entity was found, even if the specified **Data to fetch** does not exist for the related entity.
 * **Failure:**
-  * If related entity wasn't found.
+  * If related entity was not found.
-  * If unexpected error occurs during fetching of entity's data.
+  * If unexpected error occurs during message processing.

 **Usage example**